 There were two special guests at the North Vancouver Hometown Hockey events in 2022.
 There was the former Canucks star goalie Kirk McLean as well as three-time Olympic gold medalist Meghan Agosta.
 Both of them were at the festival on the Saturday and Sunday to sign autographs and take pictures.

 Also on the weekend there were live music performances by Kadooh and the Tanner Olsen Band.
 There were also fun games to take part in.
 There were hockey skills training activities on the Saturday, for example, and a shootout tournament on the Sunday.

 On the Monday the focus was entirely on the broadcast itself with fewer other activities.
 The night began with Ron MacLean and Tara Slone telling stories about North Vancouver’s hockey history before the puck dropped on the game at 5:00 pm.
 There were a couple of large-screen TVs at the event to watch the game on.
 Not a lot of people attended the event, but those that did had fun watching the game.

 Saturday Events Schedule

-The following was the schedule of events taking place along 1st Street on April 23rd in 2022:
+The following was the schedule of events along 1st Street from April 23rd in 2022:

 - 11:00 am – Opening Remarks (Main Stage)